It has been a long time since I wrote in a blog or journal...

 Plus, a lot of the invites I do get are from people I'm not sure i want to spend time with anymore. sadly, i'm starting to realize the friends i made two years ago with pogo might just be people that i partied with a bunch a while back...
 I love and care for those people a lot, but i'm thinking i might make more valuable connections if i am a little more specific about my time spent with people- which i have been...

-I have spent so much time at home lately. i really like being here. i like being alone with my cats in my house. it's peaceful and easy.
 I want to start exorcizing though, for real. it's been too long since i sweat hard.
 I feel my inner body aging from tiredness.
 I'm about to go to GA, it would be nice if i felt a little more alive when i arrive.

 I think, this week, I'll not allow myself to go home after class like i always do... this is something i have said i should do since the beginning of the semester, and i know it works. i can do it.

 I really want to just get all the work done that i need to. it's so important.
 It's the end of the semester and i have been slacking.
 I think i will do okay if i actually do well on these last assignments.
-I don't want to stay up all night all cracked out and stuff.

 I just want to get things done, exorcise and rest. i can do it!!!
 And then, i'll find a job and it will be exciting and new and maybe by then I wont have a black eye.